signature-opensource/CK-StObj/CK.StObj.Model/AutomaticDI/README.md

   set of commands that a endpoint supports.
 (We can even imagine automatically selecting a constructor or a method based on its signature but this may be weird).

-To reason about services, we do need `[EndpointServiceAvailability( Type endpointDefinition )]` and `[assembly:EndpointServiceTypeAvailability( Type serviceType, Type endpointDefinition )`.
+To reason about services, we do need `[EndpointAvailableService( Type endpointDefinition )]` and `[assembly:EndpointAvailableServiceType( Type serviceType, Type endpointDefinition )`.
 The good news is that they apply to singletons and scoped services: we don't need more.
 It is important to understand at this point that any "regular" service (that is not tied to an EndpointDefinition) be it singleton or scoped MUST be available from all the endpoints.
-If it is not, then its a bug that must be corrected by:
+If a service (like the `IAutehticatonService` for instance) cannot do its work from all endpoints, then it is a "endpoint service" and this requires a fix:
 - Declaring it to be available in the DefaultEndpointDefinition (this tags the service to be IsEndpointService).
-- Declaring it to be available in any EndpointDefinition that can expose it (and do the job of actually supporting it in every existing EndpointDefinition).
+- Declaring it to be available in any EndpointDefinition that can expose it (and do the job of actually supporting it in every possible EndpointDefinition).

 ### Limitations
-A singleton marked with one or more and no `EndpointSingletonServiceOwner` is an error (we have no owner for it).
+A singleton marked with one or more `EndpointAvailableService` and no `EndpointSingletonServiceOwner` is an error (we have no owner for it).
 This first limitation breaks the `IAutoService` magic that automatically computes the lifetime based on the dependencies but this limitation concerns only singleton endpoint services.
 Endpoint is an "advanced" concept: one won't implement an EndPoint every day and defining a service for an endpoint